 My co-workers were a great mixed bunch who were all very friendly and helpful, I learned a lot from all of them.

 The most enjoyable part of the job was organizing exhibition participation, I managed everything form negotiating our booking to hiring a supplier to design and produce our exhibition stand, organizing our speakers and being there on the day to make sure everything ran smoothly and to help drive traffic to the stand.
-I love seeing a project through from start to finish and eventsmore... are best kind to see the results.less
+I love seeing a project through from start to finish andmore... events are best kind to see the results.less

-a lot of knowledgeable co-workers to learn from, great projects, freedom to make decisions
+A lot of knowledgeable co-workers to learn from, great projects, freedom to make decisions

-a lot of wasted time trying to meet with/talk to management.
+A lot of wasted time trying to meet with/talk to management.

 Do you like cheap soft drinks?
 Do you like to contribute to the company and bring in Millions of revenue only to have someone take the spotlight?
 Do you like to work in constant fear and uncertainty.

 If you said yes to all of the above, SDL is the right company for you.
 It has 0 company culture.
 Did you say "no" to the stays quo?!
 Your fired!!!
 There is an infinite number of poorly paid and uneducated drones to take your place.
 If you keep your head down for the next 6 years...it won't make any difference!!!
 Your termination could come at any time without notice just because someone doesn't "like" you.